kiwicopple/paul.copplest.one/docs/blog/nimbus-tech-2019-04.md

 ## Writing less code

 Now comes the interesting part.
-I have already mentioned some things like compile time validation to reduce "meta-programming".
+I have already mentioned some things like compile-time validation to reduce "meta-programming".
 But that's not where the real time savings are found.
 There are two areas where it does:

 1. Git submodules
 2. Declative data structures